 Since 2013 I have facilitated art and photography workshops for children impacted by cancer at Gilda's Club in NY and with the Pablove Foundation, teaching children and teens living with cancer the fundamentals of photography at the MoMA.

 In October 2016 I started facilitating art programming for the Youthful Offender Division at Rikers Island, and in 2017 I developed Create & Connect, which is designed to keep families unified through a creative process of dialogue and hands-on art projects for incarcerated men, women and youth.
 Participants create original projects to send to their child, family, or friends as a way to unify and maintain communication through long distances.
 Emphasis is on the creative process and self-expression regardless of artistic skill level.

-I am a certified M/WBE business based in New York City and work as a commercial, documentary and fine art photographer in both analog and digital formats.
+I am currently an adjunct faculty member with the International Center of Photography (ICP), Teen Academy, and I am a certified M/WBE business based in New York City and work as a commercial, documentary and fine art photographer in both analog and digital formats.